Trump paints dark vision in final day of campaigning

 President Donald Trump dialed up the temperature on his core 2018 campaign themes Monday, launching into his final rallies of the midterm elections with a dark vision of the future following a GOP loss.

-“The Democrat platform is a 2018 socialism, open borders edict,” Trump told a Cleveland, Ohio crowd Monday afternoon, repeating his false claim that “Democrats are inviting caravan after caravan” into the country.
+“The Democrat platform is a 2018 socialism, open borders edict,” Trump told a crowd in Cleveland on Monday afternoon, repeating his false claim that “Democrats are inviting caravan after caravan” into the country.

 “Have you seen the pictures?
-They [Democrats] try and play it down like its not that many people,” Trump said to Ohio rally goers, sparking a chant of “Build the wall!”
+They try and play it down like its not that many people,” Trump said of Democrats to rallygoers, sparking a chant of “Build the wall!”

 How will Trump's rhetoric impact the midterms?Nov.
 5, 201816:37